 In the end, 300 organizations across 150 different countries were affected.

-Without anti-phishing software to block fraudulent emails, hackers can use highly advanced spear phishing techniques to disguise their real email addresses and easily hijack a victim’s data or a company’s system and extort money for their return.
+Without anti-phishing tools to block fraudulent emails, hackers can use highly advanced spear-phishing techniques to disguise their real email addresses and easily hijack a victim’s data or a company’s system and extort money for their return.

 According to MIT Technology Review, ransomware attacks netted $7.5 billion in the U.S. alone in 2019.
 This is a huge problem, especially for small to medium-sized businesses (SMBs) who may not be able to financially recover from an attack.

-On the other hand, companies that do use anti-phishing software are already in a greater position of protection.
+On the other hand, companies that do use anti-phishing solutions are already in a greater position of protection.

-How Do I Pick the Right Anti-Phishing Software for My Business?
+How Do I Pick the Right Anti-Phishing Tools for My Business?

-It’s important that companies conduct thorough research to select the anti-phishing software that is right for them, or enlist the help of an IT professional.
-Businesses might also want to consider investing in additional anti-phishing tools like anti-virus software, firewalls, data encryption and cloud-based solutions.
+It’s important that companies conduct thorough research to select the best anti-phishing software that is right for them or enlist the help of an IT professional.
+Businesses might also want to consider investing in additional anti-phishing tools like anti-virus software, firewalls and data encryption.